simonglogger/Hanyang2021_AI_Project/README.md

 ## 2. Datasets/Game
 We use a simple version of the famous game Flappy Bird and adapt the source code to our needs.
 A pair of two balls with a fixed vertical distance is initialized every 30 frames of the game at the right end of the map.
 The vertical distance of a pair of balls to the walls is set randomly.
 Each ball within the game moves 3 pixels to the left each frame.
-Flappy Bird itsself is always located in the horizontal center of the map and falls down 5 pixels each frame.
+Flappy Bird itself is always located in the horizontal center of the map and falls down 5 pixels each frame.
 If the action equals 1, the bird jumps up 20 pixels.
 The whole map consists of 400 x 400 pixels.
 As soon as Flappy Bird touches either the wall, a ball or the space between one wall and the corresponding ball, it dies.
 The center of the game map is also the position for the coordinate system.

 The game map: